Planning a birthday party, baby shower, or family celebration often comes down to one simple question: how much cake do you actually need?

 Visual Size Comparison

-Think of the 1/4 sheet cake as a standard baking dish.
-A half sheet cake is twice that size, while a full sheet cake is ideal for large functions like weddings or corporate events.
+Think of a 1/4 sheet cake as the size of a standard baking dish.
+A half sheet cake is roughly twice as large, while a full sheet cake is better suited for larger gatherings like weddings or school events.

 Event Planning: Choosing the Right Cake Size